Wasserwecken/markdownpaper/.doc/documentation.md

 ### Complex content
 Because markdown is converted to HTML elements, any HTML structure can be embedded into the markdown.
 Almost any content style can be created this way.

+This is especially useful for title pages of papers or theses, where the layout can vary alot between institutions of conferences.

 ```
 <div style="position: relative; height: 16rem;">